ford-at-home/ourchants-api/api/SPECIFICATION.md

 ## Future Enhancements
 1. Authentication and authorization
-2. Pagination for list endpoint
-3. Search and filter capabilities
+2. Search and filter capabilities
-4. File upload integration
+3. File upload integration
-5. Versioning support
+4. Versioning support

 ## Support
 For API support or to report issues, please contact the API team or create an issue in the repository.